prabhat0206/prabhat0206/README.md

 ## Hi 👋, I'm Prabhat Ranjan, an experienced software developer of hands-on expertise in crafting digital solutions.<br/>
 ### 🚀 Full Stack Developer | DevOps Advocate <br/>
 ##### Currently, I thrive as a Full Stack Developer, where I blend my front-end and back-end skills to create seamless web applications.
 Whether it's crafting pixel-perfect user interfaces or optimizing server performance, I love solving tech challenges.
 ##### 🔧 DevOps is not just a buzzword for me; it's a way of life.
-I believe in the power of automation and continuous integration to streamline development and deployment processes. </br>
+I believe in the power of automation and continuous integration to streamline development and deployment processes. <br><br>

 - 🌐 Exploring the digital universe, one line of code at a time.